saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

     Here we use the string.
 ```

-In the next exmample, we retrieve grain and pillar data and output that to screen:
+In the next example, we retrieve grain and pillar data and output that to screen:
 ```
 {% set vendor = grains.get('vendor') %}
 {{ vendor }}